FranBte/chat/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## User flow
-Upon entering the chat, the user can enter their name.
-If the user leaves this blank, an alert will appear on the page if the user tries to start the chat.
-Once the user enters their name and starts the chat, the user can see all messages.
-The user can automatically see the newer messages first at the bottom of the chat when the chat starts.
-The user can send messages by typing in the input field and clicking the send button.
-The user can see their message automatically send and can receive messages.
+* Upon entering the chat, the user can enter their name.
+* If the user leaves this blank, an alert will appear on the page once the user tries to start the chat.
+* Once the user enters a name and starts the chat, the user can see all messages.
+* The user can automatically see the newer messages first at the bottom of the chat when the chat starts.
+* The user can send messages by typing in the input field and clicking the send button/enter.
+* The user can see can send receive messages.

 Information available to user:
 - Author